London – Paris – Beaune – Geneva – Annecy

 This morning, our guide will take you inside of the Eiffel Tower by getting to the 2nd floor (115m).
 Get ready to soak in breathtakingly unique vistas of Paris from here.
 Visit Basilica of the Sacred Heart of Paris (Sacré-Coeur Basilica).

-Our journey continues as we visit Notre-Dame de Paris, which became so epic in the novel by Victor Hugo.
+Our journey continues with visiting the outside of Notre-Dame de Paris (due to the fire in April 2019, tourists are yet to be allowed inside the cathedral).
+In spite of this, Notre-Dame de Paris is still loved by many as it has become so epic in the novel by Victor Hugo.
 Notre-Dame Cathedral is also known as Paris Point Zero.
 The cathedral has this name because outside, there is a zero point marker, from which the distance from Paris to all other places are judged.
-(B/D)

-From the 19th up until the early 20th century, Geneva admitted a large number of political refugees from Europe and the world.
+From the 19th to the early 20th century, Geneva admitted a large number of political refugees from Europe and the world.
 Based on the idea of Henri Dunant, a Genevan, the International Red Cross Committee was founded here in 1864.
 During World War II, Geneva was chosen as the headquarters of the Allies which later became the United Nations.
 Today, Geneva also houses the headquarters of many other international organizations: the World Trade Organization (WTO), the United Nations High Commissioner for Refugees (UNHCR), the World Health Organization (WHO), among many others.
 During our trip, we’ll make a stop at the United Nations headquarters and the giant fountain Jet d’Eau – the defining visual of Geneva.
 The Jet reaches heights of more than 450 feet.
 During spring and fall evenings, it’s illuminated with colorful lights.
 On a clear day, you can see Jet d’Eau from more than 30 miles away in both Switzerland and France.

-Another famous symbol of Geneva is a giant working clock made of flowers.
+Another famous symbols of Geneva is a giant working clock made of flowers.
 The Clock, operating with Swiss precision, is a floral masterpiece made with more than 6,500 flowers.
 For centuries, Switzerland has been world-renowned for its precise, yet elegant watches.
 For this reason, the Flower Clock was created in 1955 in honor of Swiss watchmakers.

 Depart Geneva for Nice, France and drop by some scenic landscapes on our way.
 Nice is among the top 10 beaches in the Mediterranean.
-Breathe in some fresh sea air as you stroll the vibrant city at night.
+Breathe in some fresh sea air as you stroll around the vibrant city at night.
 (B/D)

 This morning we’ll visit Monaco (officially the Principality of Monaco).
 Squeezed into just 2.02 km2 (0.78 sq mi), it might follow the Vatican to be the world’s second-smallest country.
 Monaco is associated with the American actress Grace Kelly who became Princess of Monaco after marrying Prince Rainier III.
 Here we’ll visit the well-known perfume-maker Fragonard Parfumeur.

-Monte-Carlo, the major district of Monaco, is home to a neo-classical casino complex and ornate Salle Garnier opera house.
-It also has many luxe hotels, boutiques, nightclubs, and restaurants.
+Monte-Carlo, the major disctrict of Monaco, is home to a neo-classical casino complex and ornate Salle Garnier opera house.
+It also has many luxe hotels, boutiques, nightclubs and restaurants.
 The casino building, open to visitors every morning, is Europe’s most lavish example of belle-epoque architecture.
 Enjoying a cup of coffee while watching passers-by is another option that can be done at the Le Cafe de Paris restaurant right next to the casino.
 (B)

 Welcome to Pisa (Italy), where the Leaning Tower of Pisa is its iconic landmark.
 Tower of Pisa is the campanile, or freestanding bell tower, of the cathedral of the Italian city of Pisa, known worldwide for its unintended tilt.
 The tower is situated in the Cathedral Square (Piazza del Duomo), together with the Pisa Cathedral and the Pisa Baptistry.

-The tower’s tilt began during construction in the 12th century, caused by an inadequate foundation on the ground, which was too soft on one side to properly support the structure’s weight.
+The tower’s tilt began during construction in the 12th century, caused by an inadequate foundation on ground, which was too soft on one side to properly support the structure’s weight.
 The tilt increased in the decades before the structure was completed in the 14th century.
 It gradually increased until the structure was stabilized (and the tilt partially corrected) by efforts in the late 20th and early 21st centuries.

-Have a full day in Florence to embrace the richness of history and architecture of the city.
+Have a full day in Florence to embrace the richness in history and architecture of the city.
 Being the cradle of the Renaissance, romantic, enchanting and utterly irresistible, Florence (Firenze) is a place to feast on world-class art and gourmet Tuscan cuisine.
 Florence was a center of medieval European trade and finance and one of the wealthiest cities of that era.
 It is considered the birthplace of the Renaissance, and has been called “the Athens of the Middle Ages.”
 You will be amazed by the outstanding artworks of some of the greatest Renaissance artists such as Leonardo da Vinci, Dante, Boccaccio, Michelangelo…

 At noon, we’ll transfer to Rome, the capital city of Italy.
 Our destinations include the Trevi Fountain and Spanish steps.
 Shopping is also a recommended activity during your stay in Rome.
 (B/D)